yevheniisukhominskiy/Dehydrator/README.md

 ## Documentation

 ### Device selection
 The project was developed based on the LGT8F328P-LQFP48 microcontroller.
 This microcontroller offers a range of features and capabilities that make it suitable for a vegetable dehydrator project.
-Starting from version 2.0, support for the AVR platform is available.
+Starting from version 2.1, support for the STM platform is available.

 To select the device for the Vegetable Dehydrators project in PlatformIO, follow these steps:
 1. Open the platformio.ini file.